Power Distribution Network Design Guidelines: Agilex™ 5 FPGAs and SoCs

 5. Probe voltage drop at the package pin to see if the power rail specification in the Power Rails Tolerance section is met (for example, for VCC+VCCP, the DC+AC voltage tolerance is ±3%).

-• If not meeting the package power rail tolerance or specification in the Power Rails Tolerance section, you must check the PCB and adjust the decoupling capacitors or locations.
+• If not meeting the package power rail tolerance or specification in the Power Rails Tolerance section, you must check the PCB and adjust the number of decoupling capacitors or their locations.

 Figure 14.
 Time Domain PDN Test Bench Example for Agilex™ 5 A5E065B VCC+VCCP "A" is the VCC node at the package ball (all VCC pins at the package are connected to A).
-Voltage at "A" must be evaluated based on the voltage tolerance.
+The offset of Voltage at "A" must be within the voltage tolerance.

 Some of the PCB power rails in the recommended power tree in the Power Tree section is built by merging various power rails (with or without filter).
 You must define ports in the PCB modeling for each power rail to be able to inject the respective step load for that power rail in the PDN simulation schematic.